URS vs legacy application: how new-authority filing reached its 2026 form

 Related comparisons

-File via URS — bundled BOC-3 + BMC-91
+File for new authority - bundled BOC-3 + BMC-91

-Start URS application
+Start authority application